2jacobtan/my-recommendations/README.md

 • [Monokai Pro - by Monokai original author](https://marketplace.visualstudio.com/items?itemName=monokai.theme-monokai-pro-vscode) (dark)

-Very popular.
 Icon theme + Colour theme.
 Icon themes are nice (better than the bulit-in), can be applied separately from the colour theme.
 Some shortcomings on its colour theme: does not distinguish module names by unique colour; like 99% of themes on the marketplace, comments are too muted thus hard to read; free trial with occasional nag to pay. [no colour for data constructors]

 • [Vim Theme - by HarryHopkinson](https://marketplace.visualstudio.com/items?itemName=HarryHopkinson.vim-theme) (dark; has light theme too but not good)